$R(5,5)\le 46$: Gluing pairs of pointed graphs

 \section{Gluing pairs of pointed graphs}

 The obvious strategy is to consider all pointed graphs constructed from $E$, and glue every pair of pointed graphs of type $K$ for each $K \in \cR(3,5,d)$.
-If we can do this, it will imply that there are at most $4$ vertices of $F \in \cR(5,5,46)$ with neighbourhoods in $E$ and $4$ vertices with dual neighbourhoods in $\bar{E}$, and we get $\excess(F) \geq 6$.
+If we can do this, it will imply that there are at most $4$ vertices of $F \in \cR(5,5,46)$ with neighbourhoods in $E$ because with $5$ such vertices there must be an edge between two of them and gluing along that edge will detect $F$.
+Similarly this implies that there are at most $4$ vertices with dual neighbourhoods in $\bar{E}$.
+Each $F_v^+$ or $F_v^-$ not in $E$ decreases the estimate of $\excess(F)$ by at most $5$, and we get $\excess(F) \geq 46 - 8 \cdot 5 = 6$.

 There are two problems with this strategy:

 \textbf{Problem 1:} If we glue pointed graphs $(G,a) \in \cR(4,5,n_1, K)$ and $(H,b) \in \cR(4,5,n_2,K)$ for $K \in \cR(3,5,d)$ along an edge the output is a collection of graphs in $\cR(5,5,n_1+n_2-d)$.
 This worked well when $n_1=n_2=24$ and $d \leq 11$, as this produced graphs in $\cR(5,5, n \geq 37)$ and there are not very many of those.
 (Well, actually there are lots of such graphs.
 But there are very few such graphs that also have two vertices of degree $24$.)
 We solve that by including additional vertices, as indicated in Figure \ref{fig:pic46}.